-The state of Tennessee has the most convenient east to west highway known as Interstate 40.
+The state of Tennessee has the most convenient east-to-west highway known as Interstate 40.
 If you are going to move to Tennessee, chances are you would mainly be using this highway to get around.
-The I-40 takes over the whole state of Tennessee and the road runs from the Mississippi river on the east side of the state border upto the Great Smoky Mountains.
-It is the most practical way to visit the big cities of Tennessee (i.e Memphis, Knoxville, Nashville, Clarksville and Chattanooga).
+The I-40 takes over the whole state of Tennessee and the road runs from the Mississippi River on the east side of the state border up to the Great Smoky Mountains.
+It is the most practical way to visit the big cities of Tennessee (i.e. Memphis, Knoxville, Nashville, Clarksville, and Chattanooga).
 Another interesting fact is that this same highway also has access to 8 interstate highways.
-Tennessee and Missouri are the only two states in the U.S that share its borders with 8 different states.
-So, remember to take advantage of this roadway and make your way to exploring 8 of the surrounding states here.
+Tennessee and Missouri are the only two states in the U.S. that share their borders with 8 different states.
+So, remember to take advantage of this roadway and make your way to explore 8 of the surrounding states here.

 The free Knoxville Trolly rides are undoubtedly the most convenient mode of transportation available in the city of Knoxville.
-Residents, students and tourists can all use three of the free trolley lines, and each of them are identified on the basis of the color.
+Residents, students, and tourists can all use three of the free trolley lines, and each of them are identified on the basis of color.

 Lastly, another overlooked way of getting around is the WeGo Public Transit system available in the city of Nashville.
 WeGo offers its residents 46 bus routes to connect to all the neighborhoods in the area.
 The fare for an adult is $1.70 and it’s only $0.85 for senior citizens.